A tad over a week from when I

 Things look pretty normal.
 Definitely needs to be lubricated before the first use.

 View of the bolt hold open mechanism and the interestingly shaped ejector.
-In summary

 The AK-V is a very interesting design.
 Rivets and the finish were well done.
 Everything looked well machined and assembled.
 You could tell it was dry.
 There was a very light coat of oil but the action felt rough just like most new AKs do.